What is Blood Flow Restriction Therapy

 How can we help?

-Sligo Physio Space is trained in using blood flow restriction therapy and can help you with your sporting injury, following your operations e.g Total knee replacement etc. or even improve your ability to lift weights.
+Sligo Physio Space is trained in using blood flow restriction therapy and can help you with your sporting injury, following your operations e.g Total knee replacement etc. or even improving your ability to lift weights.